 - (a)Except in federal capital prosecutions and in death penalty federal habeas corpus proceedings, compensation paid to appointed counsel for time expended in court or out of court or before a U.S. magistrate judge may not exceed the rates in the following table.
 (For information on compensation of counsel in federal capital cases and death penalty federal habeas corpus proceedings, see: Guide, Vol 7A § 630).

-- (b)For rates applicable to services performed prior to May 1, 2002 for non-capital cases, please contact the AO Office of Defender Services, Legal and Policy Branch Duty Day Attorney at 202-502-3030.
+- (b)For rates applicable to services performed prior to May 1, 2002 for non-capital cases, please contact the AO Defender Services Office, Legal and Policy Division Duty Day Attorney at 202-502-3030.

 § 230.20 Annual Increase in Hourly Rate Maximums